 then the variance of the distribution is given by (Gelman et al., 2004):

 Equation clearly shows that the variance of the Dirichlet distribution is inversely proportional to the concentration parameter α.
-In other words, large concentration parameters correspond to distributions concentrated around the mean (e.g. if used as a prior then this implies the most likely value for the prior is around its mean, which is also equivalent to having a high confidence in the mean of the prior).
+In other words, large concentration parameters correspond to distributions concentrated around the mean.
+For example, if a Dirichlet distribution is used as a prior then this implies the most likely value for the prior is around its mean, which is also equivalent to having a high confidence in the mean of the prior.

 Given some data we can obtain a posterior distribution for π using Bayes rule (by multiplying the prior and likelihood):